- Life & Money

 The Value of Staying Invested

-Market volatility or the threat of an economic slowdown often leads to doubts for investors, which can cause them to pause their investment plan or even sell out of equities.
-Despite the pessimism, dire predictions and calls of “this time it’s different” that usually accompany downturns, the stock market has always recovered and reached new highs.
+Market volatility or the threat of an economic slowdown often leads to doubts for investors, which can cause them to pause or abandon their investment strategy, or even sell out of equities completely.
+But despite the pessimism, dire predictions and calls of “this time, it’s different” that usually accompany downturns, the stock market has always recovered and reached new highs.

 Selling in a falling market may lock in losses that can take years to recover from.
-Investors who stick to their financial plan despite periods of volatility are often rewarded with more attractive long-term returns.
-Sitting on the sidelines in cash can lead to negative real returns when factoring in inflation, compared with the 10.4 percent average annualized returns of the S&P 500 from 1970 through 2022.
+Investors who stick to their financial plan despite periods of volatility, meanwhile, are often rewarded with more attractive long-term returns.
+Even sitting on the sidelines in cash—what some consider the “safe” route—can lead to negative real returns when factoring in inflation, especially when compared with the 10.7 percent average annualized returns of the S&P 500 from 1970 through 2023.

 Stocks have historically climbed the wall of worry

-Over the course of our lifetimes, we have endured political uncertainty, recessions, social unrest and, most recently, a protracted pandemic that has shaped our country.
-Despite the wall of worry those events created, the stock market persevered — since 1970 the annualized total return of the S&P 500 is over 10 percent.
-Investors who took the slow and steady approach by investing $1,000 in 1970 would have had $191,048 by the end of 2022.
+Over our lifetimes, we have endured political uncertainty, recessions, social unrest and a pandemic that has shaped our country and the financial markets.
+Despite the “wall of worry” those events created, the stock market persevered—since 1970 the annualized total return of the S&P 500 is over 10 percent.
+Investors who took the slow and steady approach by investing $1,000 in 1970 would have had $241,270 by the end of2023, regardless of the dozens of crises we’ve seen in that timeframe.

 Risk of missing the best days in the market